eripheebs/orderer/README.md

 `GET /orders/{id}`

 Return Object
-I interpreted deleted as either cancelled or fulfilled Orders as that is what woud be most important to keep track of, so they are properties on the Order..
+I interpreted deleted as either cancelled or fulfilled Orders as that is what woud be most important to keep track of, so they are properties on the Order.
 ```
     Order {
         id: Long,